 *CAREFUL SPOILERS FOR SEASON 1*

 That being said, I was still swept off my feet when it turned out that Miss Fisher, who takes lovers from any country that tickles her fancy, counts a handsome Chinese among those notches on her bedpost.
-Lin Chung (played a multiracial Philippe Day a.k.a Sung) is from a well-to-do family with impeccable English, impeccable manner and an impeccable dress style.
-I was even more surprised that uncharacteristically, Lin reappeared in a second episode/ This has so far been fairly unusual, as it’s mostly been Wham Bam, Thank You Man for the illustrious Ms. Fisher.
+Lin Chung (played by multiracial Philippe Day a.k.a Sung) is from a well-to-do family with impeccable English, impeccable manners and an impeccable dress style.
+I was even more surprised that uncharacteristically, Lin reappeared in a second episode.
+This has so far been fairly unusual, as it’s mostly been Wham Bam, Thank You Man for the illustrious Ms. Fisher.

 In the second episode that Lin appears in, again, we are reminded that Phryne Fisher just doesn’t do things by the book.
 His engagement has been on the rocks anyway due to his future wife having been divorced, a fact Lin’s Mother cannot accept as it constitutes such a loss of face.
 As Lin offers to break off the engagement because he loves Phryne, she tells him she can never commit like that to a man – a bittersweet moment, as I was cheering for my henceforth favourite WWAM couple, but also impressed that it was her as the woman who didn’t want the committed relationship.